hw2zheng/hackathon/README.md

-# hackathon
+# Hackathon application

-Phonegap application test commit
+Built using phonegap